ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 In addition to the free nature of open source software and the importance of resource management for a State, Pablo Tiscornia explains what appears almost as a declaration of principles: _“It is a work philosophy, and an idea about how we develop and promote knowledge.
 I think what we can give, today to the State, is thanks to free software.
 So, it would be almost irresponsible not to promote what formed us.”_

 Juan Pablo reinforces the idea with his personal experience: _“I was a master's thesis student in political science and seven years ago I forced myself to do my thesis in R in order to learn (...) and what I quickly found, luckily, was the R community.”._

-__Exchanging with the community and learning from the community seems to be the main mantra of the R community that both Tucu and Pablo share with the team.__
+> "and what I quickly found, luckily, was the R community" __Exchanging with the community and learning from the community seems to be the main mantra of the R community that both Tucu and Pablo share with the team.__